 CF Gr8 talk.
 Now let’s go have some Cacio e Pepe, yes?

-In addition to being a Hobnob contributor, Carin Falk is head of feelings at ATP Atelier, has a very serious peanut butter addiction and argues she has the cutest dog seen to date.
+In addition to being a Hobnob contributor, Carin Falk is Brand Manager at ATP Atelier, has a very serious peanut butter addiction and argues she has the best sweats game known to mankind.

 Your email address will not be published.
 Required fields are marked *